-WeddingWire to buy event planner XO Group in $933 mln deal
+CORRECTED-WeddingWire to merge with event planner XO Group in $933 mln deal

+(Corrects headline and paragraph 1 to say XO Group will merge with WeddingWire, not be acquired by WeddingWire)

-Sept 25 (Reuters) - Event planning company XO Group Inc said on Tuesday it would sell itself to wedding planning firm WeddingWire Inc in a $933 million deal that will take it private.
+Sept 25 (Reuters) - Event planning company XO Group Inc said on Tuesday it would merge with wedding planning firm WeddingWire Inc in a $933 million deal.

 XO shareholders will receive $35.00 per share in cash, representing a 27 percent premium to the stock’s Monday closing price.